2C-C

-2C-C is a psychedelic drug of the 2C family.
-It was first synthesized by Alexander Shulgin, sometimes used as an entheogen.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), Shulgin lists the dosage range as 20–40 mg.
-2C-C is usually taken orally, but may also be insufflated.
-2C-C is schedule I of section 202(c) of the Controlled Substances Act in the United States, signed into law as of July, 2012 under the Food and Drug Administration Safety and Innovation Act.
+2C-C was first described in the scientific literature by Alice Cheng and Neal Castagnoli in 1984.
+It was described in greater detail by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+The drug is Schedule I of section 202(c) of the Controlled Substances Act in the United States, signed into law as of July 2012 under the Food and Drug Administration Safety and Innovation Act.